-Tips for Burglar Proofing Your Home:
+Tips to Burglar Proof Your Home:

 - Don’t display expensive items for thieves to see.
-Keep flat screen TVs and costly electronics away from your open windows or doorways.
+Keep flat-screen TVs and costly electronics away from your open windows or doorways.

 - Use curtains for your windows so that experienced burglars can’t “case” your home.